5-minute read

 Non-financial firms turned PSD2 compliance gaps into business models by building solutions where regulation was unclear.

 In the European Union, Open Banking is governed by PSD2, which requires banks to share customer data through APIs, digital interfaces that allow different systems to communicate.
 The goal is to democratize finance and create a more competitive market.
-To access user data, many PayTechs applied for a license that granted them legal access to these APIs.
-In theory, any PayTech could obtain a license and build advanced financial services without becoming a bank.
-However, in practice, implementation varied significantly across EU member states.
-Some banks delayed or limited access, while others imposed complex and costly technical procedures.
-It became increasingly clear: even with the keys, the door didn’t always open… it often stuck or only opened a little.
+In theory, any PayTech could obtain a license, gain legal access to those APIs, and build advanced financial services without becoming a bank.
+In practice, implementation varied significantly across EU member states.
+Some banks delayed or restricted access.
+Others imposed technical requirements so complex and costly that compliance became its own barrier.
+Even with the keys, the door did not always open.

-Facing these frictions, new market responses emerged.
-For many smaller players, the conclusion was simple: getting licensed wasn’t always worth it.
-Without the time, money, or technical capacity to navigate complex licensing requirements, they turned to Banking-as-a-Service (BaaS).
-These licensed platforms offered ready-made financial infrastructure and granted access to user data, allowing unlicensed firms to embed payments, accounts, or credit functions into their apps, often operating under the license of the BaaS provider.
-While not necessarily illegal, this model exists in a regulatory grey zone, raising questions about oversight and data responsibility.
-At the same time, API aggregators gained traction.
-These technical service providers merged dozens or even hundreds of bank APIs into a single, unified interface, giving small firms a shortcut to scale without building each connection manually, reducing costs, but also introducing new dependencies.
+Facing that friction, smaller players made a pragmatic calculation: getting licensed was not always worth it.
+Without the time, capital, or technical capacity to navigate the licensing process, many turned to Banking-as-a-Service (BaaS).
+These licensed platforms offered ready-made financial infrastructure and data access, allowing unlicensed firms to embed payments, accounts, or credit functions into their products under someone else’s license.
+Not necessarily illegal, but operating in a regulatory grey zone where questions of oversight and data responsibility rarely had clear answers.
+Around the same time, API aggregators gained traction, merging dozens of bank APIs into a single unified interface.
+For smaller firms, it was a shortcut to scale.
+It also introduced new dependencies that few regulators had anticipated.

-This is the landscape where embedded finance truly took off, not only as a product of innovation, but as a response to regulatory friction.
-Models like BaaS and API aggregators enabled even unlicensed companies to offer financial services without full regulatory oversight.
-Non-financial firms turned PSD2 compliance gaps into business models by building solutions where regulation was unclear.
-As a result, embedded finance didn’t grow only within the boundaries of regulation, but also in its blind spots.
-Now, with PSD3 and FIDA under negotiation, the European Commission is working to tighten definitions and close these grey zones, not to roll back innovation, but to ensure that customer data is protected and that access remains truly open for all players, not just the most powerful ones.
+This is the environment where embedded finance truly took off, not only as a product of innovation, but as a response to regulatory friction.
+Non-financial firms identified the gaps in PSD2 and built business models around them.
+The result was a market that grew not just within the boundaries of regulation, but in its blind spots.
+PSD3 and FIDA are now attempting to close those gaps, not to roll back what was built, but to ensure that data protection holds and that open access remains genuinely open, rather than a privilege of the most resourced players.

 Leave a comment